 Answer: Our Freight forwarding partner, UMAC Forwarders Express has been in the industry since 1988 and has delivered to almost all areas in the Philippines.
 If the consignee / recipient is not home to accept delivery we require a signed authorization letter and your government ID.

 Answer: We can store your items for up to 30 days without charge.
+After 30 days, you will be charged 200 php per week for overstaying boxes.

 Answer: We do not have a weight limit as we ship by ocean cargo, but for practical reasons the item should be able to be handled by 2 people to ensure that your item can be handled properly and safely.
+In addition, the weight of each box may be limited to the ability of the box to hold the heavy load.

 Answer: Payment can be made either by BPI bank deposit and online via Paypal.